Ghini/ghini.desktop/doc/goal.rst

 .................

-The program was born in English and all its technical and user documentation is still only in that language, but the program itself has been translated and can be used in various other languages, including Spanish (86%), Portuguese (100%), French (42%), to name some Southern American languages, as well as Swedish (100%) and Czech (100%).
+The program was born in English and all its technical and user documentation is first written in that language.
+Both technical and user documentation use ``gettext``, an advanced tool for semi-automatic translation.

+The program has been translated and can be used in various other languages, including Spanish (97%), French (82%), Portuguese (71%), to name some Southern American languages, as well as Ukrainian (100%) and Czech (71%).

+Translation of documentation goes a bit slower, with only Ukrainian, Spanish and Italian at more than 50%.

 platform agnostic
 .................